English

 scl: GPIO32

-Unit AMeter configuration example
+Unit AMeter Configuration Example:

-• First, configure the base component ADS1115
+1. First, configure the basic component ADS1115:

 yaml